Testing Medicines: Tianeptine

-Can Tieneptine improve social skills & repetitive behaviour?
+Can Tianeptine improve social skills & repetitive behaviour?

-Researchers will test whether a medication called Tieneptine can change the level of the neurotransmitter serotonin in autistic people’s brains and whether this can improve their social skills and repetitive behaviours
+Researchers will test whether a medication called Tianeptine can change the level of the neurotransmitter serotonin in autistic people’s brains and whether this can improve their social skills and repetitive behaviours

 Serotonin is a chemical that helps nerve cells inside the brain to send messages to each other, helping to regulate our moods and sleep.
 Serotonin levels in the blood are higher in around 30% of autistic people than in non-autistic people.
 Although we cannot directly measure the serotonin levels in the brain, we think the high levels in the blood could be one factor contributing to difficulties with social functioning, sleep problems, repetitive behaviours and mood.
 Two studies within AIMS-2-TRIALS aim to find out whether a serotonin-based medication called tianeptine can affect this aspect of the brain and, if so, whether it can improve social difficulties and repetitive behaviours.

 The first study will check whether a single dose of the medicine can have an effect on – shift – serotonin brain activity, and is therefore called a ‘shiftability trial’.
 A single dose of tianeptine will be given to participants, on one occasion, while they complete tasks of emotion processing, sustained attention and ability to stop a repetitive behaviour in an MRI scanner.
 There will also be a ‘resting’ MRI scan.
 On another occasion, a harmless sugar pill called a placebo will be given to participants and they will perform the same scanning session.
 The responses of autistic and non-autistic adults and the effects of the treatment and placebo will be compared.